yantavares/api-movie-recommendation/README.md

 - **Method:** GET
 - **URL:** `/chat/{chat_id}/messages`
 - **URL Parameters:** `chat_id` is the unique identifier of the chat.
-- **Response:** Returns an array of messages from the specified chat session.
+- **Response:** Returns an array of messages from the specified chat session, enriched by AI.

 ### Post New Message

 - **Method:** POST
 - **URL:** `/chat/{chat_id}/messages`
 - **URL Parameters:** `chat_id` is the unique identifier of the chat.
 - **Request Body:**
   ```json
   {
     "content": "Your message content here"
   }
   ```
-- **Response:** Returns details of the newly created message and the answer from the AI.
+- **Response:** Returns details of the newly created message, processed through AI for contextual understanding.

 ## Authentication

 All requests to the Chat API require authentication.
-Ensure to include an `Authorization` header with a valid API token in each request.
+Include an `Authorization` header with a valid API token in each request.

 **Example Header:**